engineerbaz/DevOps-B07-TrainingCourse/learningTasks/Task01.md

 3. Run webserver on port 8087 named as your name + date (i.e ` BAZ09August `)
 4. Run container with alpine and Delete Image.
 5. Use image engineerbaz/hw with tag of v8 and run it on port of your choice.
-6. Make & Kill Container name "MyContainerMyImage"
+6. Make & Kill Container name *"MyContainerMyImage"*
-7. Create 3 Containers of ubuntu and ping IP of each ones
+7. Create 3 Containers of Ubuntu and ping IP of each ones
 8. Run following command in Docker

 Make a file named as ` Dockerfile ` and copy data as